 *To this very day, Sifu Dan Inosanto still takes Wing Tsun lessons, and encourages his students to do the same.
 Many great JKD Sifu's, including Sifu Lamar Davis, agree that Wing Tsun is the nucleus of JKD and advocate learning Wing Tsun to build a strong foundation for your JKD and greatly improve your skill level.

-*Grandmaster Kieth Kernspecht met up and trained with Jesse Glover, Bruce Lee's first student from his Jun Fan Gong Fu days.
+*Wing Tsun Grandmaster Kieth Kernspecht met up and trained with Jesse Glover, Bruce Lee's first American student from his Jun Fan Gong Fu days.
 He was very impressed with Glover's skill level and amazing Chi Sao.
-After training and exchanging information, Kernspecht added some of the Jun Fan material into the first four student grades of his Lat Sao program.
-This also lead him to devise several effective counters for Bruce Lee's notorious backfist (also in the Wing Tsun program) in Lat Sao student grade 3.
+After a few years of training and exchanging information, Kernspecht added some of the Jun Fan material from Jesse Glover into the first four student grades of his Lat Sao program.
+This also lead him to devise several effective counters for Bruce Lee's notorious backfist (also a native technique to Wing Tsun) in Lat Sao student grade 3.

 *In 1975 Dan Inosanto, Jerry Poteet, and Richard Bustillo collaborated to create a JKD technique poster.

-Rest in Peace Grandmaster Yip Man, Sijo Bruce Lee, and Sifu Jerry Poteet.
+Rest in Peace Grandmaster Yip Man, Si-Jo Bruce Lee, and Si-Gung Jerry Poteet.

 Send mail to